 Software developers don’t just memorize syntax and functions for coding – their work is also about solving problems and using the programming languages and tools available to help solve those problems.

 Do you get annoyed when your room is untidy?
 Do you like naming your computer files according to a particular sequence?
 If your answer is yes, then software development might be for you.
 Software developers thoroughly prepare plans and requirements and design codes in a sequential phase.

 Technology is constantly changing, and software developers should be able to adapt to these changes.
 They should also be able to come up with and meld into new ways of solving problems.

 Do you enjoy solving puzzles and logically putting pieces together?
 How about solving the Rubik’s cube?
 Software development is like solving a giant puzzle.
 Developers use different codes and put them together to develop strategic solutions that enable them to create a new program or even solve a problem from an old program.

 Becoming a software developer is not just for anyone.
 It requires clear direction, immense dedication, and continuous learning.
 Even an experienced software developer stumbles upon new things as technology is always changing.
 You should have the ability to be self-taught as you need to apply and master all the skills you have learned for you to become the best in your field.

 Here is the usual path of a software developer to employment:

-Employers usually prefer candidates who have completed a degree in software development.
+Employers usually prefer candidates who have completed a degree in software development in USA.
 Some colleges offer this as a major, however, you may also enroll in a bachelor’s degree majoring in computer science, software engineer, or any related field.
 This will give you an idea of software design, while also exposing you to curriculum that will help develop a comprehensive understanding of software architecture, programming, and testing.